-Lawson and Berry and their team of Burglary Lawyers can help if you or a loved one has been charged with burglary.
-A burglary charge is not the same as a burglary conviction, so it is vital to your case to get a lawyer that is knowledgeable in the field of burglary.
+Lawson and Berry and their team of Georgia Burglary Lawyers can help if you or a loved one has been charged with burglary.
+A burglary charge is not the same as a burglary conviction, so it is vital to your case to get a Burglary Attorney in Georgia that is knowledgeable in the field of burglary.

 Georgia Law on Burglary